 Bethel is committed to providing a Christ-centered community free of discrimination and violence.
-Our sexual harassment policy (pdf) and racial and ethnic harassment policy (pdf) places emphasis on care for the victim, notification of proper authorities, making counseling services available, and providing the option to change academic, living, and work situations following the alleged assault.
+Our sexual misconduct policy, our racial and ethnic harassment policy and our disability discrimination policy place an emphasis on care for the victim, notification of proper authorities, making counseling services available, and providing the option to change academic, living, and work situations following the alleged incident.

-In addition to the our support services for victims, there are multiple support and advocacy groups in our area.
+In addition to our support services for victims, there are multiple support and advocacy groups in our area.
 We provide information on contacting these agencies and are available to assist victims in making contacts.

 Missing Person Policy

 We have a policy and procedures we follow upon receiving a report of a missing student.
 These procedures apply to students who live in housing operated by Bethel University and College of Arts & Sciences students who live in non-university housing.

 Alcohol-Free and Drug-Free Campus